593413198/fuckc/README.md

 # fuckc
-- :smile: This is a simple c-compiler
+- :smile: This is a simple c interpreter

 ## Author
 - luhao